(pureed red beet soup with cashew cream heart)

 Even kindergarteners are involved by making inspiring cards for clients.
 Mine was from Max.
 Thank you, Max!
 It’s on our refrigerator and makes us all smile.

-Valentine’s Day inspired the presentation of last night’s meal for one of the most loving valentines ever created or received.
+Valentine’s Day inspired the presentation of last night’s meal for one of the most loving valentines ever created.
 In addition to the pureed beet soup we received:

 (arugula salad with watermelon radishes and blood orange dressing)